Community Property Deductions

 Generally, most deductions will be split evenly, with each spouse reporting half of the total deductions.
 Some deductions, however, must be allocated separately.
 And still, other deductions may have a mixed allocation.

-General Rule for Splitting Tax Deductions for Spouses Filing Separately
+Splitting Tax Deductions for Spouses Filing Separately

 In the community property states, a distinction is made between property that is considered legally owned by both spouses as part of their marital community (community property) and property that is considered legally owned only by one spouse (separate property).
 Tax deductions are classified depending on whether the underlying property is community property or separate property or whether the income generated is community income or separate income.